3 Simple Steps to Turn Media Interviews into Sales

 Former client Dr. Vicki Rackner, Founder of Thriving Doctors, and Medical Editor of the Hope Health Letter which reaches over 3 million people says that at age 40 she made a radical choice: to close her private practice to be with her son.
 “As the operating room door closed, another opened.
 I can’t tell you that everyone lived happily ever after because we’re just at “Once upon a time.”

-Closing her practice, the choice she made to to forgo surgery in favor of becoming a patient advocate, goes against the grain of what society could deem is proper for a board certified surgeon with a full practice.
+Closing her practice, the choice she made to forgo surgery in favor of becoming a patient advocate, goes against the grain of what society could deem is proper for a board certified surgeon with a full practice.
 You know right away that she is thoughtful and has tremendous empathy and insight.
 As a patient wouldn’t you want her on your side?
 As a doctor practicing in these difficult times wouldn’t you want her wisdom?

 After learning to speak in sound bites Vicki is regularly quoted and has become an in-demand media guest who has been featured on CNN, NPR, The Wall Street Journal, USA Today, Reader’s Digest, Real Simple, Bottom Line Health, Woman’s Day and more.